 You will be scheduled to see your hematologist in 2-4 weeks.
 They will discuss any symptoms you're still having and arrange for follow-up bloodwork and appointments during this visit.
-They will also discuss your re-vaccination schedule.
+They will discuss your re-vaccination schedule as you can lose protection from the infections or vaccines you had as a child.
+They will also discuss transferring your care back to your oncologist.